• Skip to primary navigation

 💭 Recipe tips and notes

 • Don't skip soaking the pistachios!
-This is necessary to soak them so they can be blended into a pistachio cream.
+It is necessary to soak the nuts so they soften and can be blended into a pistachio cream.

 • If you are using canned pumpkin puree you may need a little less and to add some water as it tends to be thicker than homemade pumpkin puree.